matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contract-deployment.md

 # Contract deployment

-To maintain the same security as in L1, the zkSync operator must publish on the Ethereum chain the contract code for each contract it deploys.
+To maintain the same security as in L1, the zkSync operator must publish on the Ethereum chain the code for each contract it deploys.
 However, if there are multiple contracts deployed with the same code, it will only publish it on Ethereum once.
 While deploying contracts for the first time may be relatively expensive, factories, which deploy contracts with the same code multiple times, can have huge savings compared to L1.

 All these specifics make the process of deploying smart contracts on zkEVM comply with the major rule: _The operator should know the code of the contract before it is deployed_.
 This means that deploying contracts is only possible via `EIP712` transactions with the `factory_deps` field containing the supplied bytecode.